Translate

 A superb lineup, including the RAF T.10 ZH657/105, as you look towards the Fleet Air Arm Memorial Church, known affectionately as

-"St Bart's" and the spiritual home of the Fleet air arm.
+"St Bart's" is the spiritual home of the Fleet Air Arm.

 On Sunny days like the one above, the Southside ramp was more reminiscent of RAF Akrotiri in Cyprus.